Victor De Bonis

 Chief Operating Officer & Alternate Governor NHL

 Victor de Bonis is the Chief Operating Officer for Canucks Sports and Entertainment (CSE) and an Alternate Governor for the NHL.
-Working in partnership with CSE’s President and General Manager, Mike Gillis, Victor has primary responsibility over all facets of business operations and for directing the Senior Leadership Team.
+Working in partnership with Trevor Linden, CSE’s President of Hockey Operations, Victor has primary responsibility over all facets of business operations and for directing the Senior Leadership Team.
 CSE is considered one of the top sports and entertainment companies in North America, and employs more than 1,000 people.

 Victor has supported some of the most significant corporate partnerships in club history, forging relationships with organizations to provide premium products and services for all events at Rogers Arena and for all programs associated with Canucks Sports & Entertainment.
 He has also taken a leadership role in enhancing fan experience through a number of innovative programs and recent installations at Rogers Arena.